 Unemployment can be one of the biggest financial challenges you face in your lifetime.
 The support of loved ones along with a little outside help can be crucial to keeping your head above water as you embark on a new job search.

-If you are between jobs or struggling to meet your daily living expenses, check out the following list of organizations that offer consumer support and stepping stones.
+If you are between jobs or struggling to meet your daily living expenses, check out the following list of organizations that offer consumer support and stepping stones for the unemployed.

 - Career One Stop Centers – Operated by the U.S. Department of Labor, regional offices of Career One Stop provide resources and training programs to individuals facing serious barriers to employment.